instructlab/instructlab/README.md

    ilab serve --model-path <New model name>
    ```

-   Which model shouold you select to serve?
+   Which model should you select to serve?
 After running the `ilab convert` command, a few files and directories are generated.
 The one you will want to serve will end in `.gguf`
    and will exist in a directory with the suffix `fused-pt`.
 For example:
    `ibm-merlinite-7b-mlx-q-fused-pt/ggml-model-Q4_K_M.gguf`